-AMDAR data is currently transmitted on the WMO Global Transmission System (GTS) in both text (FM42, see Manual on Codes, Volume I.1 Alphanumeric Codes) and binary (FM94, see Manual on Codes, Volume I.2 Binary Codes) formats.
+AMDAR data is currently transmitted on the WMO Global Telecommunication System (GTS) in both text (FM42, see Manual on Codes, Volume I.1 Alphanumeric Codes) and binary (FM94, see Manual on Codes, Volume I.2 Binary Codes) formats.

 A new AMDAR BUFR template has recently been developed and approved as notified in the Amendments to the Manual on Codes by the fast-track, Implemented on 2 May 2012. and WMO recommends that AMDAR programmes follow procedures for the implementation or migration to this format.

 Specific information and procedures for pre-processing of AMDAR data for transmission of on the GTS is available in the AMDAR Reference Manual in Appendix IV.

 Vertical profiles of AMDAR data are derived as the aircraft is on ascent or descent and en-routed data is derived as the aircraft flies at cruise altitudes of around 35,000 feet (10,500 metres).